arunasrivastava/LifeExpectancyVisualizer/README.md

 * Which gender tends to have a higher mean household income?
 * Which gender tends to have a longer unadjusted life expectancy?
-* How does income correlate with life expectancy?
+* How does life expectancy in America compare with the rest of the world?

 # Conclusion / Summary Takeaways